-Chinese electric car company Li Auto on Tuesday unveiled an updated version of its only model, the Li ONE, with optimized self-driving capabilities as well as hardware specifications.
+Chinese electric car company Li Auto on Tuesday launched an updated version of its only model, the Li ONE, with optimized self-driving capabilities as well as hardware specifications.

 Li Auto CEO Li Xiang said at the launch that the standard version is priced at RMB 338,000 yuan in black, white, silver and gray, just RMB 10,000 ($1,560) higher than the current model's RMB 328,000 yuan.